 South Carolina Teacher Certification Application Information and Instructions

 To be eligible for recommendation by the Certification Office, students completing a bachelor’s degree, a post-baccalaureate certification or a Master of Special Education degree must graduate and have their degree posted to their WGU transcript.
-Students who are pursuing a Master of Teaching degree must have marks of "passed” on their Degree Plan for all teacher preparation assessments to include any program required Praxis exams, as well as all state-required exams.
+Students who are pursuing a Master of Arts in Teaching degree must have marks of "passed” on their Degree Plan for all teacher preparation assessments to include any program required Praxis exams, as well as all state-required exams.

 South Carolina accepts direct applications for licensure from those who have graduated from an out-of-state, approved teacher preparation program such as those offered by WGU.
 Follow the steps below to prepare your application for South Carolina licensure.